uboslinux/ubos-docs/sphinx/developers/understanding/deploy.rst

 See also :doc:`../../users/ubos-admin`.

-If the Site JSON file is valid, UBOS will perform the following steps:
+If the Site JSON file provided to this command is valid, UBOS will perform the following steps:

 #.
 Install required packages that haven't been installed yet.
 This includes: